 Start the Registration Process

-The online registration process must be completed by the residency site Program Coordinator.
+The online registration process must be completed by the residency Program Director.

-Each residency is sent a unique registration link from ORMatch.
-Program Coordinators responsible for more than one residency site will receive separate e-mails for each residency and must use the unique link provided in each e-mail to register that residency.
+Each residency is provided with a unique registration link.
+Program Directors responsible for more than one residency will receive separate emails for each residency and must use the unique link provided in each email to register that residency.

-If you have not received a personalized e-mail to register your residency for the Match by August 15, 2019, please contact NMS.
+If you have not received a personalized email to register your residency for the Dental Match by May 17, 2021, please contact NMS.

-If your residency will not be offering any programs or positions beginning in 2020, do not complete the registration process; instead, use the appropriate link provided in the registration e-mail sent to your residency site to indicate the residency will not be participating in the 2020 ORMatch.
+If your residency will not be offering any programs or positions in 2022, do not complete the registration process; instead, use the appropriate link provided in the registration email sent to your residency to indicate the residency will not be participating in the 2022 Match.

 Set Up Your Account

 Account information is not carried over from previous years.
-Each Program Coordinator will need to set up a new account in the NMS Match System for the 2020 Match.
+Each Program Director will need to set up a new account in the NMS Match System for the 2022 Dental Match.

-Enter the e-mail address of the residency Program Coordinator.
+Enter the email address of the Program Director.

-The e-mail address you enter will uniquely identify your account and will be your username for the NMS Match System.
+The email address you enter will uniquely identify your account and will be your username for the NMS Match System.
+The email address you enter is for NMS use only, and will not be published or distributed to applicants.

-What if I want ORMatch communications sent to a different contact?
+What if I want Match communications sent to a different contact?

 Provide a password and complete the security questions for your account.

-PLEASE NOTE: To ensure e-mails from NMS are not inadvertently directed to your "Spam" or "Junk Mail" folder, please whitelist all NMS e-mails and/or IPs.
+PLEASE NOTE: To ensure emails from NMS are not inadvertently directed to your "Spam" or "Junk Mail" folder, please ensure all NMS emails and/or IPs are included on your Allow-List.

 Submit Residency and Program Information